-Another of the controversial issues surrounding the proposed PTPA is that of patent protection and access to medicines.
-Some organizations are concerned that the agreement's stronger protection of intellectual property rights (IPR), patents, and trade secrets could jeopardize access to medicines by poorer segments of the population.
-They believe that the agreement's provisions could delay the entry of generic drugs into the market in Peru and cause the price of medicines to rise.
+Another of the controversial issues surrounding the PTPA is that of patent protection and access to medicines.
+Some organizations were concerned that the agreement's stronger protection of intellectual property rights (IPR), patents, and trade secrets could jeopardize access to medicines labor law reforms and protecting workers' rights.